Illinois

 Otter.ai joins meetings as a visible bot and announces its presence in meeting chat.
 Under Illinois law, this passive notification likely falls short of both the eavesdropping statute's all-party consent requirement (which requires actual consent, not mere notice) and BIPA's written consent requirement.
 Otter faces active class action litigation under BIPA (Walker v.
 Otter.ai).

 Fireflies.ai joins as a bot participant named "Fireflies.ai Notetaker."
 Like Otter, Fireflies' notification mechanism does not constitute the written consent BIPA requires.
-Fireflies faces active BIPA litigation (Cruz v.
-Fireflies.AI Corp.).
+Fireflies faced BIPA litigation over this practice (Cruz v.
+Fireflies.AI Corp.), which the plaintiff voluntarily dismissed without prejudice in March 2026.

 Microsoft Copilot in Teams operates differently by providing platform-level recording notifications and requiring the meeting organizer to enable recording, which all participants can see.
 This approach is closer to compliance, but written BIPA consent for voiceprint collection would still require a separate process.